 Being a Princesses is a fun job and was for Elizabeth.
-They are the one person that every man wants for his wife, so a princes get lots of attention and they get invited to every party in Europe.
-The truth is that Elizabeth just wanted to study in Europe and was truly a big nerd.
+They are the one person that every man wants for his wife.
+A princess get lots of attention and they get invited to every party in Europe.
+The truth is that Elizabeth just wanted to study in Europe and was truly a big geek.
 She would have made a great college professor and she ended up teaching every English person to have respect for others.

 With that much love this is how she felt: 'I have already joined myself in marriage to a husband, namely the kingdom of England.'
 (Elizabeth to Parliament) Because of this great love she felt as though she was a prisoner on the island of England.

 Ask any royalty about the job, it's not what it is cut out to be.
 When the emperor of Japan in about 1985 wanted to get married, many women turned him down and the job of being essentially a queen because they did not want the loss of their freedom.
 Here is what Elizabeth said about the job right at the end of her reign: 'Golden Speech of 1601' ' To be a King and wear a crown is a thing more pleasant to them that see it, than it is pleasant to them that bear it.'

 She was fourth on the list so she thought she had it made as a princess for life.
 Since the top three siblings screwed up ruling the country it was them that made her queen of the island.